 Goal 8: Global Perspective - Complete a minimum of one course.
 Goal 9: Ethical and Civic Responsibility - Complete a minimum of one course.
 Goal 10: People and the Environment - Complete a minimum of one course.
 Minnesota Transfer Curriculum Two-Year Colleges Transfer students who have completed an Associate in Arts degree at a regionally accredited college or have completed the MnTC as prescribed by that institution, will be deemed to have met the LASC requirement at MSUM.
 Transfer credits may not be applied to meet an area requirement (LASC, major, or minor) unless they also meet the corresponding GPA requirement for the academic area.
 All baccalaureate degrees require at least 40 credits of the graduation credits to be at the upper division (300-400) level.
 MSUM will accept in transfer, for full credit, college-parallel general education courses offered by institutions with regional accreditation to provide transfer-level general education courses leading to the following degrees: associate degrees in arts, sciences, applied sciences, and the baccalaureate degree.
 MSUM will accept for transfer, as lower-division electives, a maximum of 16 semester credits of vocational or technical courses offered by technical colleges.
 Specific requirements in a student's major or minor field of study may be waived upon evaluation of vocational or technical courses judged by MSUM faculty to be comparable or equivalent to courses offered by MSUM.
 Any credit granted upon review will be in addition to the total of 16 credits of lower division electives.
-Curriculum Information This is a listing of available degree programs here at MSUM.

-The four-year degrees available from Minnesota State University Moorhead (MSUM) include the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, Bachelor of Science in Nursing, Bachelor of Music, and the Bachelor of Social Work.
+Academic Programs This is a listing of available degree programs here at MSUM.
+The majors, minors, and certificates are broken down on the left hand menu by department.
+Baccalaureate Degrees The four-year degrees available from Minnesota State University Moorhead (MSUM) include the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, Bachelor of Science in Nursing, and the Bachelor of Social Work.
 Each requires the satisfactory completion of 120 or 128 credits of college courses and includes 42 credits in the Liberal Arts and Sciences Curriculum (LASC), from 32-64 credits in a major area, and the remainder in electives.
-While no minor is required, students may choose from more than 60 possible minor programs.
+The exception is Music Education, which requires a total of 136 credits for the major.
+While no minor is required, students may choose from more than 90 possible minor programs.
 Information about the LASC requirements may be found in the Common Undergraduate Degree Requirements section of the Bulletin and requirements for degrees are listed in the Majors, Minors, and Certificates section.
 Multiple Majors and Multiple Degree Students completing two or more majors with different degree designations will be awarded the more appropriate degree, except that the B.S. degree shall be given if one major is in a field of professional teaching.
 Students who seek more than one baccalaureate degree (different designation, i.e. B.A. and B.S.) will be required to complete at least 30 credits beyond the minimum of 120 or 128 credits applied to the first degree.
 Students who hold a previous baccalaureate degree from MSUM or from another institution whose degree is recognized by MSUM may earn an additional bachelor's degree (degree name must be different than the initial degree, i.e. B.A. and B.S.) by: - Completing at least 30 resident credits at MSUM; - Meeting all MSUM course requirements for the degree program, including at least six credits from the MSUM department awarding the degree and including an approved major and teacher education requirements for any teaching major; and - Maintaining at least a 2.0 GPA in all studies at MSUM.